 The company network is tiny at just 25 servers in 13 locations, but these cover a wider area that you might expect.
 As well as North America, the UK and Europe, there are servers in Australia, India, Japan, Malaysia, Russia and Singapore.
 Torrents are supported on some of these.

-The FinchVPN website gives an unusual level of detail on server use, with stats on network usage, the number of current users, bandwidth used today, and even a graph showing usage over the past couple of months (click the Graph button top right to see it.)
+The FinchVPN website gives an unusual level of detail (opens in new tab) on server use, with stats on network usage, the number of current users, bandwidth used today, and even a graph showing usage over the past couple of months (click the Graph button top right to see it).
+It's all very impressive; even giants like ExpressVPN and NordVPN don't have anything similar.

 FinchVPN doesn't exactly offer leading-edge technology in other areas.
 While other providers are now talking about improving speed and security by implementing the WireGuard protocol, the FinchVPN website is still promoting the ancient PPTP, so insecure that many competitors have dropped it entirely.
 (Fortunately, you can opt to use the much more capable L2TP/IPsec or OpenVPN.)